vignesh14052002/KnowledgeBase/knowledge_base/AI/PromptOptimization.md

 - try your best to come up with a good base prompt
 - It is preferred to have a SOTA reflection model
 - validation dataset should be minimal and diverse
-- more iterations you run the better the results will be
+- more iterations you run, better the results will be
 - review the optimized prompt
+- configure `log_dir` so that if you accidentaly cancelled the optimization, you can resume

 ## References
 - [Research Paper](https://arxiv.org/pdf/2507.19457)